The Tallong Park estate operates under the 88B Covenant, the Tallong Park Association’s Constitution and Local Rules and Regulations.

 In conjunction with the Constitution the following are the Local Rules:

-The estate is run by the Management Committee, a group of up to eight residents who are volunteers to maintain the estate.
+The estate is managed by the Management Committee, a group of up to eight residents who volunteer their time and expertise.
 They are elected at the Tallong Park Association Annual General Meeting held usually in December.
-They run the estate in accordance with best practice and our Corporate Governance Plan, including drawing up budgets and financial plans.
+They manage the estate in accordance with best practice and the Corporate Governance Plan, including drawing up budgets and financial plans.

 Annual General Meetings